rbbrdckybk/garmin_music/README.md

 # Garmin Music Utility
 Simple CLI utility for cleanly transferring music onto your Garmin watch.
 Handles transcoding, avoids Garmin character/filename issues, and preserves metadata & album art.
-No need to install or use Garmin Connect.
+No need to install or use Garmin Express.

 I created this after being frustrated with Garmin's embarrassing lack of support for self-hosted audio libraries.
-Often, my music files would not be available on my Garmin devices after copying them with Garmin Connect due to various long-standing bugs [such as this one](https://forums.garmin.com/outdoor-recreation/outdoor-recreation/f/fenix-6-series/195023/problem-with-all-songs-in-playlists-that-have-accented-characters-in-the-artist-or-song-name).
+Often, my music files would not be available on my Garmin devices after copying them with Garmin Express due to various long-standing bugs [such as this one](https://forums.garmin.com/outdoor-recreation/outdoor-recreation/f/fenix-6-series/195023/problem-with-all-songs-in-playlists-that-have-accented-characters-in-the-artist-or-song-name).

 # Features
  * Converts your playlists to Garmin-friendly .m3u8 files, including the device root and proper path separators.